Skip to content

 Provides commercial property values and rateable values by postcode — useful for benchmarking rent levels against local income.

-Demographic Analysis Tools: Manual vs Automated
+Demographic Analysis Tools for Business: Manual vs AI-Powered

-| Approach | Time | Cost | Accuracy | |----------|------|------|----------| | Manual (ONS + Excel) | 4–8 hours per location | Free | Moderate | | ESRI ArcGIS | 2–4 hours per location | £2,000+/yr | High | | Experian Mosaic | 1–2 hours per location | £5,000+/yr | Very High | | Locus Intelligence | Under 2 minutes per location | From £0/mo | High |
+| Approach | Time | Cost | Accuracy | |----------|------|------|----------| | Manual (ONS + Excel) | 4–8 hours per location | Free | Moderate | | ESRI ArcGIS | 2–4 hours per location | £2,000+/yr | High | | Experian Mosaic | 1–2 hours per location | £5,000+/yr | Very High | | Locus | Under 2 minutes per location | From £0/mo | High |

 For franchise operators, property consultants, and retail expansion teams comparing multiple sites simultaneously, automation is the only viable approach at scale.